On complexity and convergence of high-order coordinate descent algorithms for smooth nonconvex box-constrained minimization: Discussion

 \item Many optimization users believe that if a smooth function has a minimizer at a point~$x^*$, then this point is a local minimizer of all its Taylor polynomials.
 This is true only if the dimension $n$ is equal to $1$.
 For arbitrary $n$, it is true only up to second order polynomials.
 Examples that illustrates this phenomenon have been given in this paper with the purpose of justifying adequate high-order optimality conditions (for example, $f(x_1, x_2) = x_2^2 - x_1^2 x_2 + x_1^4$).
 This fact implies that, in the vicinity of a global minimizer, a high-order algorithm may try to find improvements far from the current point, being subject to a painful sequence of ``backtrackings" before obtaining descent.
 Does this imply that only quadratic approximations are useful in the minimization context?
 It is too soon to give a definite response to this question.

-\item Our regularization approach for CD-algorithms makes it impossible cyclical behavior as the one exhibited by Powell's examples \cite{powell}.
+\item Our regularization approach for CD-algorithms makes it impossible to exhibit the cyclic behavior of Powell's examples \cite{powell}.
 The reason is that, under regularization descent algorithms, the difference between consecutive iterates tends to zero.
 However, it seems to be possible that convergence to zero of consecutive iterates could be very slow, as predicted by complexity results.
 Is this an argument for discarding high-order CD algorithms?
 We believe that the answer is no, as far as the use of CD algorithms is, in general, motivated by the structure of the problems, which in some sense should evoke some degree of separability.
 Moreover, since high-order models are also low-order models one can use high-order associated with a small $p$ in (\ref{modelbaja}), (\ref{paradasub}), and (\ref{armijo4}).
+In other words, if $1 \leq q < p$, then the conditions that define a model of order~$q$ are satisfied by models of order $p$.
+Therefore, we may use models of order~$p$ associated with the regularization required by models of order~$q$.
+For example, we may use a second-order model associated to quadratic regularization preserving first-order convergence results and the corresponding complexity.

 \item It is interesting to consider the case in which we use $f(x)$ as a model for $f(x)$.
 In this case, high-order analysis makes a lot of sense.
 In fact, efficient algorithms for finding global minimizers of functions of one variable exist, a possibility that decreases very fast as the number of variables grow.
 Moreover high-order one-dimensional models are certainly affordable and many numerical analysis papers handle efficiently the problem of minimizing or finding roots of univariate polynomials \cite{petkovic}.
 Recall that, in this case, the model satisfies the approximation requirements for every value of $p$.
 Therefore we may choose the value of $p$ that promises better efficiency, which, according to Theorem~\ref{teocomple6}, should be $p=1$ giving complexity $O(\varepsilon^{-2})$ as gradient-like methods.